aveerapareddy/aveerapareddy/README.md

 ## What I Build

-* Agentic AI systems (planning, reasoning, tool orchestration)
+* Agentic execution systems with explicit workflows, bounded agents, and policy-aware orchestration
 * LLM-powered applications and intelligent workflows
 * GPU inference and model serving platforms
 * MLOps and ML platform infrastructure